Dayton Dragons Daily Playoff Race Update

 - Dayton Dragons Daily Playoff Race Update - Dayton Dragons

-- Smith Tallies 2 Hits in Debut, Cubs Fall 12-7 in 8 Innings - South Bend Cubs
+- Iadisernia Delivers in a Pinch, Chiefs Rally Past Beloit - Peoria Chiefs

-- Loons Top Cubs in Shootout 12-7, in Rain-Shortened Contest - Loons 12, Cubs 7 - Great Lakes Loons
+- Three-Run 11th Inning Gets Loons Past Cubs 6-3 in Extra-Inning Epic - Great Lakes Loons

+- Loons Outlast Cubs in 11 Innings 6-3 - South Bend Cubs

 The opinions expressed in this release are those of the organization issuing it, and do not necessarily reflect the thoughts or opinions of OurSports Central or its staff.